Music & More guide for Jan. 23

 Dave Wild Duo with Evan Klaras (jazz), 7 p.m.
 Thursday, Balcones Distillery, 225 S. 11th St.

-Tiffany Valentine and the Ramblin Troubadours, 7-10 p.m.
+Tiffany Valentine and the Rambling Troubadours, 7-10 p.m.
 Thursday, Big’s Mayberry Tavern, 4677 Spring Valley Road, Lorena.

 Bobby Dean and Timeless Country (country), Boot Scootin’ Dance Club, 7-10 p.m.
 Thursday, Sul Ross Center, 1414 Jefferson Ave.; $5.